What Are The Best Full Spectrum Light Bulbs?

 Let's clarify for a moment:

-Most full spectrum light bulbs are LEDs with a full visible light spectrum.
+All full spectrum light bulbs on the market today are LEDs with a full visible light spectrum.
 Period.
 Nothing else.
 No ultraviolet; no infrared.
-And that would be fine: it is nearly impossible to replicate the true full spectrum of light (UV, visible, and Infrared) in an artificial light source, so the definition of full spectrum bulbs has come to be defined as a light bulb containing only the full visible spectrum (more on this in a bit)!
+And that would be fine: it is nearly impossible to replicate the true full spectrum of light (Ultraviolet, Visible, and Infrared) in an artificial light source, so the definition of full spectrum bulbs has come to be defined as a light bulb containing only the full visible spectrum (more on this in a bit)!

 We can do without ultraviolet in a light bulb: it's a small percentage of sunlight - go outside for that Vitamin D, and other hormonal benefits of UV!